-- Enabled Enables or disables this plug-in.
-A check in the checkbox indicates that the plug-in is enabled (default enabled). - Action key character Enables decoding of a special character embedded within a barcode data for use in native Android applications.
+• Enabled - Enables or disables this plug-in.
+A check in the checkbox indicates that the plug-in is enabled (default - enabled).

+- Action key character Enables decoding of a special character embedded within a barcode data for use in native Android applications.
 This feature is helpful when populating or executing a form. - None Action key character feature is disabled (default). - Tab Tab character code in a barcode is processed.
 When DataWedge detects this character code in a barcode, move the focus to the next field. - Line feed Line feed character code in a barcode is processed.
 When DataWedge detects this character code in a barcode, move the focus to the next field. - Carriage return Carriage return character code in a barcode is processed.
-When DataWedge detects this character code in a barcode, move the focus to the next field. - Multi byte character display Set the amount of time (in milliseconds) of the inter character delay for multi byte characters. (default - 0.) - Key event delay Set the amount of time (in milliseconds) a delay for dispatching control characters as keystrokes to the foreground application (default 0). - Token selection UDI Token selection and ordering keystroke output. - Send tokens - Disabled By default, token selection plugin is disabled.
-In this configuration, it will not change the data dispatching compared to existing operation (default). - Tokens only In the Tokens only mode the DataWedge parses the UDI output and break it to individual tokens and it will dispatch the tokens. - Barcodes and tokens In Barcodes and tokens mode DataWedge will send the barcode string first and the tokenized data amended to it.
-So, if there is no separator (see below) selected it will dispatch two instances of same data. - Token separator Option is enabled only if the send tokens option is not in disabled state.
-The user can select the separator character that is sent with the data.
-Available options are shown below.
-The same character will be sent for separating the barcode section and token section if both are sent.
-Options: None (default), Tab, Line Feed or Carriage Return. - Token order With this configuration user, can change the order of token dispatching and select which tokens should be dispatched.
+When DataWedge detects this character code in a barcode, move the focus to the next field. - Inter character delay Set the delay between keystrokes (in milliseconds). - Delay Multibyte characters only If Inter character delay is set, enable Delay Multbyte characters only to delay only the multibyte characters. - Multi byte character display Set the amount of time (in milliseconds) of the inter character delay for multi byte characters. (default 0.) - Key event delay Set the amount of time (in milliseconds) of the wait time for control characters. (default 0.) - Data formatting and ordering Allows formatting and ordering of UDI and Multibarcode data. - UDI specific Allows the output order of acquired UDI data to be adjusted and the optional insertion of a tab, line feed, or carriage return character between tokens. - Send tokens Set to select the output format for UDI data. (default disabled) - Token separator Set to select a separator character.
+If no separator character is selected when Send tokens is set to Barcodes and tokens, two instances of the same data are sent. (default none) - Token order Set to include or exclude Tokens from the output and adjust their output order. - Multibarcode specific Allows the optional insertion of a tab, line feed, or carriage return between each barcode. - Barcode separator Set to select a separator character.
+If no separator character is selected, the data set is sent as a single string. - Advanced data formatting is a way to customizing data before transmission.
+Use advanced data formatting (ADF) to edit scan data to suit requirements. - Enable Enables or disables ADF.
+A check in the checkbox indicates that ADF is enabled (default disabled). - Rules ADF uses rules to customize data.
+These rules perform detailed actions when the data meets certain criteria.
+One rule may consist of single or multiple criteria applied to single or multiple actions.
+See Generating Advanced Data Formatting Rules on page 175 for more information.